EEPower

 Equations

-$$Q = I X t $$
+$$Q = I \cdot t $$

-The amp-hour — how much charge is stored in a battery — multiplied by the average battery voltage will provide an estimate of how many watt-hours a battery contains.
+The amp-hour value — how much charge is stored in a battery — multiplied by the average battery voltage will provide an estimate of how many watt-hours a battery contains.

-$$E = C X Vavg$$
+$$E = C \cdot Vavg$$

 E is energy stored in watt-hours, C is the capacity in amp-hours, and Vavg is the average voltage during the energy discharge.